Download a Handout on the EPA Review of Formaldehyde

 - Temporarily preserve the body for viewing

-More importantly, it enables families the opportunity to view the body of their loved and say a final goodbye.
+More importantly, it enables families the opportunity to view the body of their loved one and say a final goodbye.

 The EPA selected formaldehyde for a risk assessment under the Toxic Substances Control Act (TSCA).